 My teaching gigs have ended until fall so I’ve been busying myself composing and songwriting-for-hire.
-After months of obeying a firm academic schedule, setting my own hours again has been making me feel a bit random and chaotic.
-Which, of course, has been making me consider chaos theory…
+After months of obeying a tight academic schedule, setting my own hours again has been making me feel a bit random and chaotic.
+Which has been making me think about chaos theory.

-In my professional life, music and spirituality/science are my two attractors—the points around which I orbit.
+In my professional life, music and Poetic Interconnections are my two attractors, the points around which I orbit.
 And sometimes I need a break from both.
 Vacation!
-Even just one evening’s pit stop in the rat race around my Strange Attractor can set me right again.
+Even just one evening’s break from the rat race around my Strange Attractor can set me right again.

 Last night I decided to take an at-home vacation.
 I turned off the phone, disconnected from the internet, and rummaged through the pantry in search of cookies.
 And in the very back of the cabinet I found… Palmiers.

 Palmiers are pieces of puff pastry folded over themselves a bunch of times, sprinkled with sugar, and baked until golden.
 They look like this:

 And so my vacation ended prematurely, as I felt compelled to sit and write this blog.
 Resistance is futile?!
 May as well enjoy the loopy ride.